Performance#

 • Correctness checking tools detects errors in the usage of programming models such as data race condition in OpenMP.

 Tools also can be categorised in terms of parallel programming model or platforms they support as well as compiler support and the way they are built and run on HPC clusters.
-The VI-HPS tools guide lists the properties of the performance tools developed by their partner institutions and speficies the focus categories for each.
-These tools are mostly support traditional HPC programming models.
-See this topic for information about performance engineering tools for HPC AI Workflows.
+The VI-HPS tools guide lists the properties of the performance tools developed by their partner institutions and specifies the focus categories for each.

 VI-HPS Performance Tools#